Laura6826/pands-weekly-tasks/README.md

 ## **Week 01**
 ---

-*1. Create a GitHub account and repository for yourself (pands-mywork), and the weekly task (pands-weekly-tasks)*
+1. Create a GitHub account and repository for yourself (pands-mywork), and the weekly task (pands-weekly-tasks)

-*2. Commit and push a file to the weekly tasks repository called helloworld.py.
-This file should contain a python program that displays Hello World! when it is run.*
+2. Commit and push a file to the weekly tasks repository called helloworld.py.
+This file should contain a python program that displays Hello World! when it is run.

+My Notes:
+- Ensure care is taken when entering the output, ie ensure you include appropriate spaces and colons.

 ## **Week 02**
 ---
-Write a program called bank.py
+Write a program called bank.py.

 The program should:

- - Prompt the user and read in two money amounts (in cent)
+ - Prompt the user and read in two money amounts (in cent).

- - Add the two amounts
+ - Add the two amounts.

  - Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount.

+My Notes:
+ - As the input is entered as a whole number, I divided by 100, to get the decimal point in the appropriate position.
+This is not the most appropriate method, i hope to come across a more suitable method as the course progresses.

+ - Research was needed to find out how to code in the 'Euro' sign.
+The coding for the euro symbol: \N{euro sign}, was retrieved from stackoverflow.com (https://stackoverflow.com/questions/39935857/how-can-i-print-a-euro-%E2%82%AC-symbol-in-python).

 ## **Week 03**
 ---
+Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).

+Extra:
+Modify the program to deal with account numbers of any length (yes that is a vague requirement, comment your assumptions)

+My notes:

 ## **Week 04**
 ---